 - You’ll only receive your foster care payments when a child is placed with you

-- The fostering allowance is generally tax-free – learn more about fostering and taxes
+- The foster carers allowance in Scotland is generally tax-free – learn more about fostering and taxes

 - Foster care payments shouldn’t affect your state benefits – learn more about fostering and benefits